-Bureau of Land Management ESPC Across Six States: The Bureau of Land Management initiated lighting, heating, ventilation, and air conditioning, and other upgrades at remote facilities across six states as part of this successful ESPC.
+Bureau of Land Management ESPC Across Six States: The Bureau of Land Management initiated lighting; heating, ventilation, and air conditioning; and other upgrades at remote facilities across six states as part of this successful ESPC.

-Food and Drug Administration White Oak Campus Environmental Stewardship and Cost Savings: The Food and Drug Administration's White Oak Campus in Silver Spring, Maryland, receives power from a central utility plant constructed using an ESPC.
+Food and Drug Administration White Oak Campus Environmental Stewardship and Cost Savings: The Food and Drug Administration's White Oak Campus in Silver Spring, Maryland, receives power from a central utility plant that was constructed using an ESPC.